What’s next for the Dakota Access Pipeline? Recent court rulings cast doubt on future

 The future of the Dakota Access Pipeline, which sparked an opposition movement led by tribes across the nation, including many from Washington, now is in doubt, following a barrage of court rulings and a decision before the U.S. Army Corps of Engineers.

-The 1,172-mile-long pipeline continues to move oil, despite a court ruling last month that yanked the pipeline’s permit .
+The 1,172-mile-long pipeline continues to move oil, despite a court ruling last month that yanked the pipeline’s permit.

 A ruling from the U.S. Court of Appeals for the District of Columbia Circuit Wednesday kicked back to the lower court an injunction that required the pipeline to be shut down and drained of oil by Wednesday, Aug.
 5, stating the basis for that finding was inadequate.
-But the court upheld that court’s decision to vacate permits for crucial for construction and operation of the pipeline.
+But the court upheld that court’s decision to vacate permits crucial for construction and operation of the pipeline.

 The split decision by the court puts the Corps of Engineers for the Omaha District in the position of deciding what to do next.
 A spokesman for the district declined to comment Thursday, as did the U.S. Department of Justice.